PedroRegisPOAR/PedroRegisPOAR/README.md

 ### Insightful quotes

-> "Code without tests is broken by design." ― Jacob Kaplan-Moss
+> "Code without tests is broken by design." ― Jacob Kaplan-Moss.

 > "Program testing can be used to show the presence of bugs, but never to show their absence!" ― Edsger W. Dijkstra.